amphi-/sfdc2ftp/readme.txt

 2.3 Clone Repository

-Download the application code from bitbucket into the target folder using git’s clone command.
-The repository is available here https://bitbucket.org/sdoebs/streit .
-Manfred Streit has access to the repository please request his credentials or provide us with an email address we can add to the repository.
+Download the application code from GitHub into the target folder using git’s clone command.

 2.4 Dependencies